SOUTHEASTERN SCHOOL OF BALLET

 Covid-19 Protocols of Southeastern School of Ballet, LLC

-Please keep your child home if you see any sign of illness consistent with symptoms of COVID-19, fever (99.9 or higher without fever-reducing medicine), shortness of breath, cough, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, stomach pain, diarrhea, vomiting.
+Please keep your child home if you see any sign of illness consistent with symptoms of COVID- 19, fever (99.9 or higher without fever-reducing medicine), shortness of breath, cough, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
 Please call your healthcare provider and stay at home and away from others as much as possible.
+If your child is quarantined from school, please keep them home.
+Students can still participate in classes through Zoom.

 Drop Off/Pick Up Policy:

 Parents will drop off and pick up students in the front of SSB.
-Please drop off students thirty minutes prior to the start of class and Pick up students at the end of class time.
+Students placed in Creative Movement through Level III of the Open Division will need a parent/guardian to escort their dancer to and from the front door of SSB.
+Please arrive 5 minutes prior to the start of class and pick up on time.

-Students will have their temperature checked inside the building; the temperature must be below 99.9 degrees.
+Students will have their temperature checked inside SSB and logged; the temperature must be below 99.9 degrees.

 Students may refill their water bottles at the water fountain, but will not be allowed to drink from it.

-All classes will end five minutes early so that the SSB Faculty can sanitize the barres, stereo systems, and floor.
+SSB faculty and students will sanitize the barres, stereo systems, and floor.

 SSB will use an air purifying system during all classes to help with disinfecting the air quality and to help kill 99.97% of bacteria and viruses.